 And so the county inmate took First Aid and CPR alongside us Law Enforcement types.
 He took his test, got his card, and he thought that was pretty cool.
 I don’t think he expected “Someday” to arrive so quickly, nor my being serious about collecting.
 But he stepped it up anyway.

-“What’s up Rich?
+“What’s up, Will?
 What can I do?”
 He asked, running to my side.

-“Get us out of here,” one of them cried, he face twisted with shock.
+“Get us out of here,” one of them cried, her face twisted with shock.
 She knew something terrible had just happened, but was too sure what.

 “I think my leg is broken.
 I can’t move it,” cried the other.
 Pain at least gave her some focus in her world, though it was clear she didn’t realize just had bad things really were.